edbennett/sp2n-topology-202205/README.md

 * Python 3.10 (with requirements as documented in `environment.yml`)
 * GNU Make 4.3
+* LaTeX (to allow Matplotlib to put formatted equations into plots)
 * (Optionally) Conda to manage dependencies

 In particular, versions of Make before 4.3 will not work.
 This includes the